I will relate here my experiments regarding enlarging 35mm negatives onto cyanotype.

 I have also experimented with using potassium ferrocyanide instead of the usual ferricyanide.
 This is called the blue layer process because the sensitizer is light blue rather than the light yellow given by ferricyanide-based sensitizer.

-I initially had good results with this, and it turned out to be a very fast sensitizer, but that was apparently a stroke of luck and I was never able to replicate it later on.
+I initially had good results with this, and it turned out to be a very fast sensitizer, but my results very a lot every time I mix a new batch.
 Probably, the success of this process depends on very narrow parameters.
+It is also much more sensitive to paper quality, the same batch can work fine on one paper and not at all on another.

 I have not yet tried "fancy" papers, my prints are mostly done on Canson C à grain, Canson XL Recycled, and a cheap glossy inkjet photo paper from Aldi.